TBBSparks/Team-Happiness/README.md

 ### In Conclusion:

 We were not able to find a correlation with a country's happiness score and suicide rate.
 Further, we were limted in how we set about to present this data as we didn't have access to the original data's source questions.
+We determined that as continents were concerned, it appeared the America's were overall happier, but no other data showed why or what would cause that to be.
+Again, without having access to know fully what the data was asking/polling, we couldn't intrepret it fully.